mikrono/tModLoaderWiki_kr_ko/ModTile.md

 The default type of item dropped when this tile is killed.
 Defaults to 0, which means no item.

+### public int animationFrameHeight

+The height of a group of animation frames for this tile.
+Defaults to 0, which disables animations.

 ## Methods

 ### public void AddToArray(ref int[] array)